-If the msCAN12 detects bus activity while it is in SLEEP Mode, it clears the SLPAK bit in the CMCR0 register; the WUPIF bit will then be set.
-If not masked, a Wake-Up interrupt is pending while this flag is set
+If the msCAN12 detects bus activity while in SLEEP Mode, it sets the WUPIF flag.
+If not masked, a Wake-Up interrupt is pending while this flag is set.

-- 0 = No wake-up activity has been observed while in SLEEP Mode. - 1 = msCAN12 has detected activity on the bus and requested wake-up.
+0 = No wake-up activity has been observed while in SLEEP Mode.

+1 = msCAN12 has detected activity on the bus and requested wake-up.